 Selling your textbooks doesn’t have to involve you waiting in lines, accepting minimal payments, or toting your books all over campus.
 Use your online resources to sell textbooks quickly and efficiently for a profit that makes it worth your effort and time.

 Don’t hesitate to list your books for sale in a number of the resources we’ve outlined.
-A lot of times, people will try to bargain with you on the amount they’re willing to pay.
+Often, people will try to bargain with you on the amount they’re willing to pay.
 By having your books available for sale on several platforms, you’ll be sure to receive the most return.
 Finally, make sure you pass your class before you sell your book.
 There’s nothing worse than having to re-buy the same book after you’ve already sold it!